ViveFocus/KernelSourceCode/README.md

 # KernelSourceCode
-Kernel Source Code for the Vive Focus and Vive Focus Plus posted under Releases
+Kernel Source Code for the Vive Focus series devices including the Vive Flow